 D. TITLE TO PROPERTY: Title in Louisiana is evidenced by “conveyance.”
 Purchasers will normally receive a copy of the title within three weeks of the sale; at that time the sale will have been recorded and assigned Mortgage and Conveyance book numbers.

-F. CLOSING COSTS: The most significant difference in the payment of closing costs in the Baton Rouge area, as compared to other states, is that the purchaser pays the cost of title research and/or title insurance.
+F. CLOSING COSTS: The most significant difference in the payment of closing costs in the Baton Rouge area,

 G. CERTIFICATES OF OCCUPANCY: The type of certificates, required in some states, is required only on new construction in the Baton Rouge market area.